SENSING-Technology/.github/profile/README.md

 <img src="https://github.com/SENSING-Technology/.github/blob/main/SENSING.jpg" />

-# Welcome to SENSING open source community! 👋
+# Welcome to SENSING community! 👋

 SENSING is an innovative technology company focus on image and vision technologies, a strong independent and autonomous R&D team, and in-vehicle volume production capabilities.